wheatwhole/Marlets-Crazy-Library/README.md

 - I will soon be adding the folders and automatic version updating so that you dont constantly need to reinstall and uninstall versions :)
 - use with common sense if you are in school, remember to respect your teachers. (if your just looking for something fun at home or have perms in school, it's fine.)
 ## how do I install it?
-go to the `install` folder and then find and download the version you would like to use.
-After that type the url chrome://bookmarklets in your URL bar and then click the three dots at the top, click the import bookmarks button to import the bookmarks.
-Once imported there should be a bookmarklet folder that says `imported`.
-Go through that folder until you find `Marlet's Crazy Library` and drag that anywhere you want in the bookmarks bar.
+- go to the `install` folder and then find the version you would like to use (recommended is the latest version).
+- Click that version, and you should see something like `Marlet's crazy library`.
+- Click that file, then right click the raw button and hit `Save link as`.
+- Right click your bookmarks bar and hit bookmarks manager.
+- Then click import, find the link you downloaded, and then open.
+There should be a folder called `Imported` when you import it.
+- Simply find `Marlet's crazy library` from there and drag it to your bookmarks bar
+## changelog
+### update 1
+- added a new blackhole bookmarklet
+- a new blooket exploiting folder (may get banned off blooket)
+- fixed experimental autoclicker bookmarklet and added it to utility folder
+- added unblocked ChatGPT in utility section
+- added a bookmarklet that tells your teachers to get off gogaurdian, then confuses them by making the website seem like its netflix even though it isnt
+- added a blackhole bookmarklet to fun section
+- updated guess the number max number from 1-20 to 1-1000
+- added draw on your page to fun section
+- removed unnecessary bookmarks showing uo

 ## catagories
 ### minecraft
 a catogory with minecraft multiplayer servers and java edition!
 (These servers will work on any device including chromebooks).
 Remember to only play if your teacher allows to or if you have freetime.
 This is one of my favorite parts of the library